 - The administrator of the mentor programme will return draft abstracts to the author if they do not follow the submission guidelines without mentoring.

 - Mentors will help the abstract authors by reviewing the writing and format.
 They are not asked to provide technical support on research methods, analysis, or the report of results.

 - Mentors will not make suggestions via track changes and/or comments.

 - Mentors cannot indicate if they think that the abstract is likely to be selected or not.

 - Abstract authors soliciting mentoring assistance are requested not to submit the abstract via the online system before receiving the feedback from the mentors.

-- Programme administration by EUPHA Office in co-operation with EUPHAnxt.
+- Programme administration is done by EPH Conference Office in co-operation with EUPHAnxt.